vnovick/ama/readme.md

 #### Guidelines

-- Ensure your questions haven't already been answered.
+- Ensure your question hasn't already been answered.
 - Use a succinct title and description.
-- Bugs & feature requests for any of my projects should be opened on the relevant issue tracker.
+- Bugs & feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.
+- Be civil and polite :)

 -